 Niugini Diving Ltd.,

 Lae, Papua New Guinea

-I am very interested in obtaining a photo of Crosair.
-If any of you may have one in your possession and would like to have it posted with this story, please contact me Here.
+We are very interested in obtaining a photo of Crosair.
+If any of you may have one in your possession and would like to have it posted with this story, please visit our Message Board.